openharmony/docs/en/application-dev/reference/apis/js-apis-notificationSubscribe.md

 });
 ```

-## NotificationSubscribe.remove
+## notificationSubscribe.remove

 remove(hashCode: string, reason: RemoveReason, callback: AsyncCallback\<void\>): void

-Removes a specified notification.
+Removes a notification based on the specified unique notification ID.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Notification.Notification

 **Required permissions**: ohos.permission.NOTIFICATION_CONTROLLER

-**System API**: This is a system API and cannot be called by third-party applications.
+**System API**: This is a system API.

 **Parameters**